ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Michigan, fondly referred to as "The Great Lakes State," is a diverse and vibrant destination with… - <a href="https://medium.com/@King11/michigan-fondly-referred-to-as-the-great-lakes-state-is-a-diverse-and-vibrant-destination-with-a5694b1f932d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Heavy-Duty Machines: Power and Efficiency in One - <a href="https://medium.com/@bharamawan/best-heavy-duty-machines-power-and-efficiency-in-one-060b965a0bb7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Baber Azam`**
+✍️ **posted by `Bharam Awan`**

-<blockquote>Exploring the Great Lakes State Michigan</blockquote>
+<blockquote>Heavy-duty machines are essentials in various forms of industries as they provide the muscles required to carry out large operations that…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>